patryklbn/portfolio-assessment/project5.md

 <br>
 <br>

-Code demonstrates several good software practices, including principles of SOLID and clean code:
+Code demonstrates several good software practices, including principles of SOLID and clean code.

+**SOLID Principles:**

-**Single Responsibility Principle (SOLID):** Each method in the OperationStatusRepository class has a single responsibility.
+> Single Responsibility Principle (SOLID): Each method in the OperationStatusRepository class has a single responsibility.
 For instance, GetAllAsync retrieves all operation statuses, while AddNewAsync adds a new status.
 This separation ensures that each method performs one task.

-**Open/Closed Principle (SOLID):** The use of an interface `IOperationStatusRepository` for the repository class allows the class to be extended without modifying it.
+> Open/Closed Principle (SOLID): The use of an interface `IOperationStatusRepository` for the repository class allows the class to be extended without modifying it.
 New functionalities can be added by creating new implementations of the interface without changing the existing implementation.

-**Dependency Inversion Principle (SOLID):** The repository class depends on abstractions `ITSystemContext` rather than concrete implementations.
+> Dependency Inversion Principle (SOLID): The repository class depends on abstractions `ITSystemContext` rather than concrete implementations.
 This reduces coupling between the data layer and the business logic.
 <br>
 <br>

-Clean Code Principles:
+**Clean Code Principles:**

-**Code Readability:** The method names like GetAllAsync, AddNewAsync are self-explanatory, describing their functionality which makes the code more readable.
+- Code Readability: The method names like GetAllAsync, AddNewAsync are self-explanatory, describing their functionality which makes the code more readable.

-**Use of Doxygen Comments:** The use of Doxygen comments for methods and classes enhances understanding and helps in maintaining the code.
+- Use of Doxygen Comments: The use of Doxygen comments for methods and classes enhances understanding and helps in maintaining the code.

-**Error Handling:** The InitializeDatabaseAsync method includes error handling to catch exception, ensuring the program's stability.
+- Error Handling: The InitializeDatabaseAsync method includes error handling to catch exception, ensuring the program's stability.

-**Asynchronous Programming:** The use of async and await ensures that the database operations are performed asynchronously.
+- Asynchronous Programming: The use of async and await ensures that the database operations are performed asynchronously.

 By following these principles, code not only adheres to the SOLID principles but also enhances the readability and maintainability.